FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

     ∆T = timestep

-   The average area 𝐴̅, hydraulic radius 𝑅̅, and velocity 𝑉̅ are computed using the heads H1 and H2 at either end of the conduit from which corresponding flow depth values y1 and y2 can be derived.
+The average area :math:`\bar{A}`, hydraulic radius :math:`\bar{R}`, and velocity :math:`\bar{V}` are computed using the heads H1 and H2 at either end of the conduit from which corresponding flow depth values y1 and y2 can be derived.
 An average depth *y* is then computed by averaging these values and is used with the cross-section geometry of the conduit to compute 𝐴̅ and 𝑅̅.
 The average velocity 𝑉̅ is determined by dividing the most current discharge by the average flow area.
 A limitation on this velocity is coded to prevent unbounded frictional flow adjustments.
 Consequently, the velocity cannot be higher than 50 ft/sec.

 For a conduit with free fall discharge into either of its end nodes, the depth at the end of the conduit for the node below the invert elevation of the conduit is set equal to the smaller of the critical depth and the normal flow depth for the conduit flow.
 The equation to calculate the head adjustment term for each timestep at each node is:

    ∆Vol